LiveInChat/lool/markdown/en/policy.md

 * Correct or update your personal information; and
 * Not contact you in the future.

-If you are a minor and have registered for a LOOOL account, you have the right to request that we remove any content or information, so that it is not visible to the public.
+If you are a minor and have registered for a LO_OL account, you have the right to request that we remove any content or information, so that it is not visible to the public.

-If you no longer wish to receive marketing communications from LOOOL, or if you wish to make any of the above requests, please contact us at:playloool.game@gmail.com.
+If you no longer wish to receive marketing communications from LO_OL, or if you wish to make any of the above requests, please contact us at:playloool.game@gmail.com.

 You have choice and access rights through the following tools:

 * Access, Correction, and Portability.
 If you would like a copy of your account information that is not available in the application in portable format, you may request the information by contacting us at:playloool.game@gmail.com.
 * Revoking Permissions.
 If you previously granted permission to use your information, you can revoke your permission by changing the settings in the application or on your device if your device offers those options.
 When permissions are revoked, there may be certain application functionality that may no longer work.
 * Deletion.If you decide to delete your account, you may request the information by contacting us at:playloool.game@gmail.com.
-* Tracking.Once iOS users install and open LOOOL, a “Do Not Track” pop-up displays and provides the option to opt-in to the use of cookies and other tracking tools.
-If users opt-in, LOOOL will track their activity and have the IDFA (a unique identifier used to track the device).
-If you opt-out of tracking, LOOOL will not link identifiable information from third-party apps or websites with identifiable information from LOOOL for advertising purposes, except on your device.
+* Tracking.Once iOS users install and open LO_OL, a “Do Not Track” pop-up displays and provides the option to opt-in to the use of cookies and other tracking tools.
+If users opt-in, LO_OL will track their activity and have the IDFA (a unique identifier used to track the device).
+If you opt-out of tracking, LO_OL will not link identifiable information from third-party apps or websites with identifiable information from LO_OL for advertising purposes, except on your device.
 If you decide to opt-out at any time after installation, you may do so on your device navigating to the application settings and turning off the “Allow Tracking” option.

 6. HOW LONG WE KEEP YOUR INFORMATION

-We keep information as long as we need it to provide LOOOL services, comply with legal obligations or protect our or other’s interests.
+We keep information as long as we need it to provide LO_OL services, comply with legal obligations or protect our or other’s interests.

 7. STATE AND REGIONS SPECIFIC INFORMATION

 Some regions have specific privacy rights for their residents.
-For example, LOOOL users in the United States (residents of California and other states) and Europe have specific privacy rights.
-LOOOL maintains an up-to-date overview of state and region specific disclosures here.
+For example, LO_OL users in the United States (residents of California and other states) and Europe have specific privacy rights.
+LO_OL maintains an up-to-date overview of state and region specific disclosures here.

 * California
 * Nevada